LonoCloud/lein-unison/README.md

 )
 ```

 Notice that you can specify the same repository twice.
 Use `:project-file` to point to a `project.clj` file nested inside a repository.
+You can also set `:project-file` to `:discover` to make this plugin search for and use all `project.clj` files recursively.

 ### Snapshot release